-Haskell 98/2010 defines a simple exception handling infrastructure in the IO
+Haskell 98/2010 defines a simple exception handling infrastructure in the IO-monad with the following primitives:

 userError :: String -> IOError